Frequently Asked QuestionsExpand AllClose All

 - Is seeds shipping really free?

-- Yes, for orders $30 and over.
-Orders under $30 pay $6.
-Cover-crop seeds (item numbers in the 8000s) from Organic Growers Supply, are subject to OGS shipping charges.
+- Yes, for orders $50 and over in the Seeds division.
+Orders under $50 pay $6.
+Cover-crop seeds (item numbers in the 8000s) from Organic Growers Supply are subject to OGS shipping charges.

 - How do I calculate shipping for my order?